algonquindesign-grads/2016/_grads/Norris-Brittany.md

 # Write your full name as you want it shown on the website
 full_name: "Brittany Norris"
+short_name: "Brittany N"

 # Your personal description — written in first-person
 # MIN 100 characters
 # MAX 140 characters
 description:

 Be yourself.
 Don't be scared.
 Always be on time.
 Always be polite.

 I am a designer with a background in business marketing.
 I am your solution and the differential edge you’ve been looking for.

 Thank You and Enjoy.

 # Use a professional email address
 email: "norrbritt@gmail.com"